-People rave about the International Financial Centre (IFC), but the skyscraper that stands out the most for me is the Bank of China Tower (78 stories), an architectural wonder.
+People love International Financial Centre (IFC), but the skyscraper that stands out the most for me is the Hong Kong’s Bank of China Tower (78 stories).
+It’s an architectural wonder.

-It’s 72 stories high and the design is supposed to resemble growing bamboo shoots, supposedly symbolizing livelihood and prosperity.
+It’s 72 stories high.
+The design resembles growing bamboo shoots, according to Pei.
+This supposedly symbolizes livelihood and prosperity.

 Video gamers – you may recognize it from Sim City 3000 and Sim City 4.

 BoC New Year’s Eve